nikvdp/neomux/README.md

   window on the right)
 - Get and set the contents of vim registers from the command line via stdin/stdout.

-It's definitely been a big quality of life improvement for me, maybe it will be useful for others too!

 <p align="center">
   <img width="75%" src="https://nikvdp.com/images/neomux-2-window-numbers.gif">